wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 The table structure stays always the same (no month columns).
 - The functions are smaller and better maintainable.
 - The preprocessing of the data (building averages etc.) is done in the data-holding classes.
-This approach honours the \ref sec_single_responsibility.
+This approach honours the \ref sec_single_responsibility to some degree.
 - The inherited functions delegate to more generic functions, which are also used by \ref FaunaSim::Framework.
 - The class \ref GuessOutput::IncludeDate has been introduced in order to observe the \ref sec_dependency_inversion and to avoid global variables.
   See also: \ref sec_herbiv_limit_output.